Filipsys/Filipsys/README.md

-  ### 🌿 Hi, I'm Filip, also known as filyys or Filipsys, I'm a front-end<br>developer from Poland.
+  ### 🌿 Hi, I'm Filip, also known as filyys, I'm a front-end<br>developer from Poland.
 I mainly work with React, NextJS,<br>TailwindCSS, TypeScript, and relational databases like SQLite.